Ismailco/space-travel/README.md

 <!-- > In this task, you will be working with the real live data from the SpaceX API.
 Your task is to build a web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions. -->

 > This is a dummy website for company that provides commercial and scientific space travel sercises.
 This application will allow users to book rockets and join selected space missions.
-You can checkout the demo [here](https://space-traveller.herokuapp.com/my-profile)

 ![](./space-traveller.gif)